sakshine108/valaya/README.md

 nimbus [username] [password] [file path for encryption key e.g. /home/nimbus/key.txt]
 ```

-After running this, the interface will run.
-It will also create an encryption key file with the file path you specified. **Make sure to backup your encryption key!** Next time you run the interface, you won't need to specify any parameters since it automatically saves them.
+This command will bring up the interface.
+It will also create an encryption key file with the file path you specified. **Make sure to backup your encryption key!**

+Next time you run the interface, there is no need to specify any parameters since they are automatically saved.
+The parameters you set are saved in the `config.yaml` file located in the package directory.

 # Interface